I love reader questions!

 Being able to interact with readers makes me feel like I am helping people.
 That is what this blog is all about—helping others to learn more about the dangers of mold exposure and imparting my hard-learned techniques of how to best clean mold from your life safely and effectively.

-This week, I had a reader message me through my How To Clean for Mold Facebook page with a very specific cleaning question.
+This week, I had a reader message me through my Facebook page with a very specific cleaning question.
 She wrote:

 I need some tips on how to clean an upholstered chair I inherited from my mom.
 I am reading your blog, great info and very laymen/patient friendly.
 Can you help me save this upholstered chair?”